-There are six header layouts to choose from – including one incorporating ad space.
+There are over 10 header styles to choose from – including one incorporating ad space.
 The navigation includes two mega menu styles to display feature-rich content to visitors, atop which sits a news ticker that displays a quick overview of your latest articles.

 Soledad also offers a slider for displaying prominent media and content at the top of pages, along with a SoundCloud audio post type.
 There are also a number of widgets for displaying your various social media accounts.